 “A happy mind is the secret of a good marksheet.” – Narendra Modi

 But, examination-eve pangs aren’t just limited to children.
-They are felt in equal measure by parents as well in the form of feelings of anxiety, irritation and fatigue, and physical ailments like headaches and insomnia.
+They are felt in equal measure by parents as well.
+So, parenting during exams becomes challenging.

 In his book, ‘Kids pick up on everything: How parental stress is toxic to kids’, David Code says, “…children can ‘catch’ their parents' stress just like they catch a virus, soaking up the stress that pervades a household until their developing nervous systems reach ‘overload’.
 Then kids act-out or get sick.”

 Therefore, the role of parents assumes special significance during their child’s board exams.
 They need to make conscious efforts to maintain an environment of peace and calm, as high levels of stress can affect their child’s performance in the exam.
 As the paper ‘Exam Stress’ by the Child Development and Adolescent Health Center, VIMHANS, puts it, “The idea is to function with a level of stress that is life enhancing, not life threatening.”

 How parents can support their child during exams